HackYourFutureBelgium/Mentor-guide/roles/homework-helper.md

 Here you can select the class number you are responsible for (fx class 17), then choose the module (fx nodejs) and then the status (needs mentor feedback is the one you will be using).
 Then you have an overview of all the students that still need feedback for a specific module.
 Then you can just go to their PR and give feedback there.
 The website updates the student homework status by itself.
 In the bottom of the website there is a description for the different statuses

-## Communication with HYF or lead teacher
+## Communication with HYF or Lead Teacher

 It's quite important that you communicate with us.
 That could be if you get busy or something comes up.
-If you communicate with us then we can find another helper or get the other teachers to help :)
+If you communicate with us then we can find another helper or get the other teachers to help :) Everyone gets busy sometimes, but it's really important that all students can get feedback in good time.

 ## Giving feedback